top of page

 • Pain that does not respond well to normal painkillers

 How Severe Is Dry Socket Pain?

-(What the Literature Says)
+The pain from a dry socket is often intense, severe and unrelenting.
 Research consistently shows that dry socket can cause severe, debilitating pain:

 • Another study described the pain as “constant, deep, throbbing and often incapacitating.”
 (Swanson et al. Oral Surg Oral Med Oral Pathol.
 1961.)

-What Causes Dry Socket?
-(Theories and Science)
+What Causes Dry Socket

 Although dry socket is common, the exact cause is still debated.
 Current evidence supports several contributing factors: